 The ceremony was on the beach.
 The hotel guitarist played music in the background while we waited a few minutes for the official to arrive.
 Occasionally he would sing, sometimes another man would sing.
 It was all nice.

 Once Jhummon, the official, arrived the ceremony began.
 It was a short, traditional service.
-The Jhummon thanked us for coming to Mauritius for this important event in our lives, she explained the legalities of marriage in Mauritius (we must live together and we must take responsibility for our children).
-We repeated our vows and she declared us man and wife.
-Our audience consisted of hotel guests sunning themselves on the beach, and also a younger couple whose wedding we watched a few days before.
+The Jhummon thanked us for coming to Mauritius for this important event in our lives.
+She explained the legalities of marriage in Mauritius (we must live together and we must take responsibility for our children).
+We repeated our vows, and she declared us man and wife.
+Our audience comprised hotel guests sunning themselves on the beach, and also a younger couple whose wedding we watched a few days before.
 We raised our champagne glasses to them and they waved back.
-Later, after we had our piece of wedding cake we cut up smaller pieces and passed them out to everyone we could, including our newlywed friends.
+Later, after we had our piece of wedding cake, we cut up smaller pieces and passed them out to everyone we could, including our newlywed friends.
 We also offered cake to anyone walking by.
-We were feeling very generous, cake for everyone!
+We were feeling very generous.
+Cake for everyone!

 The resort set up a special occasion for us with a bonfire and candles surrounding our table.
 It made for a very romantic atmosphere.
-The menu was preplanned – fish for me and steak for Kathrin.
-It was a 3-course meal that was delicious as well as plentiful.
-When dessert arrived we were too full.
+The menu was pre-planned – fish for me and steak for Kathrin.
+It was a 3-course meal that was delicious and plentiful.
+When dessert arrived, we were too full.
 After a few bites, we took the rest to our room to save for the next day.

 Once we turned on the lights in our room we were met with yet another surprise.
-It was decorated with rose petals and tea lights.
+They decorated it with rose petals and tea lights.
 The bathroom had rose petals, tea lights, and a hot bubble bath waiting for us.
 It was an unbelievably romantic end to a perfect day.

 20 September - Birthday